HermanTeng19/resume/README.md

 * Apply automation and innovation on data platform and on-going on any new development projects/initiatives aligned to business or organizational strategies
 * Continuously monitor the existing infrastructure including scheduled processing, infrastructure health and capacity
 * Provide technical insights and solutions according to business requirements and lead the execution from design to deployment.
 Design and implement complex business data information management frameworks to provide a solution that meets business requirements
-* Data analysis on new data feeds and analyze operational process workflows to further enrich the existing Business Intelligence infrastructurevim
+* Data analysis on new data feeds and analyze operational process workflows to further enrich the existing Business Intelligence infrastructure
-* Provide business technical leadership across a broad range of information management functions to support the various areas of data and analytics.
+* Provide business technical leadership across a broad range of information management functions to support the various areas of data and analytics
 * Analyze and understand business and data requirements to develop complete business solutions, including data models (entity relationship diagrams, dimensional data models) and business rules, data life-cycle management, governance, lineage, metadata and reporting elements
 * Collaborate with technology and business partners to resolve issues and ensure requirements and established SLAs regarding data gov, privacy, availability and security
 * Work closely with various technology/project teams to understand business data and provide analysis and requirements to ensure the data design / development initiatives are in line with the planned design and standards